Bassel20/Embedded-Systems-Interview-Questions-Answers/Resume Based Questions.md

 * Q3: Have you worked on any projects involving real-time operating systems (RTOS)?
 Can you explain how you handled task scheduling, interrupt handling, and resource management in that project?

-* Q4: Have you developed any device drivers for embedded systems?
+* Q4: Have you developed any device drivers for microcontollers?
 Explain your experience in developing and integrating device drivers, and any challenges you faced during the process.

 * Q5: Provide an example of a project where you implemented a communication protocol (such as UART, SPI, I2C, or Ethernet) in an embedded system.
 Describe the protocol's role in the project and any difficulties you encountered.